johnalison/obsidian-notes/Journal/29 October 2024 Tuesday.md

 - [[Jet DeClustering]]
 - Update **make_jet_splitting_PDFs.py** to take a list of years
 - Made clustering output for 2022_EE and 2022_preEE
-- Running clustering in 2023_BPix... running 2023_preBPix
+- Running clustering in 2023_BPix... running 2023_preBPix... done
+- Made PDFs for all years.
+- Copying to FNAL
+-

 More [[ARC HIG-24-017 Boosted VqqHbb]]